How to - know your rights when a child is removed from your care in NZ

 You should be informed as soon as possible about what is happening and why, and about what will happen in the future.
-You can also phone the Department for information at any time of day or night.
+You can also phone the Ministry for information at any time of day or night.

 Can I apply for my child to be returned to my custody?

 You have the right to apply to the court immediately for the return of your child to your custody or for access to the child while he or she is in Oranga Tamariki - Ministry for Children custody.